-We expect HCOB to maintain substantial core capital buffers, as reflected in the assigned aa3 Capital score, one notch below the aa2 initial score derived from the tangible common equity (TCE) ratio of 31.9% (year-end 2021: 31.5%).
-The assigned score reflects both HCOB's very strong absolute capitalisation, as reflected in its TCE leverage ratio of 15.6%, and the bank's plans to normalise capital levels in 2023, although to still-strong levels, with the management targeting a Common Equity Tier 1 (CET1) capital ratio of at least 17%.
+We expect HCOB to maintain substantial core capital buffers, as reflected in the assigned aa3 Capital score, one notch below the aa2 initial score derived from the tangible common equity (TCE) ratio of 21.1% (year-end 2022: 31.9%).
+The assigned score reflects both HCOB's very strong absolute capitalisation, as reflected in its TCE leverage ratio of 11.4%, and the management targeting a Common Equity Tier 1 (CET1) capital ratio of at least 17%.

-As of year-end 2022, HCOB reported a CET1 ratio of 20.5% (2021: 28.9%) and its regulatory Tier 1 leverage ratio was also a very strong of 9.8% (2021: 12.7%).
-The deterioration in regulatory capital ratios was primarily driven by a €1.5 billion dividend paid to its shareholders in April 2023, representing a 7.8% reduction in CET1, and to a much lesser degree by the impact of a model change away from the advanced internal ratings-based approach.
-The impact of the deterioration will filter through to our TCE ratios, which should converge towards regulatory core capital ratios in 2023.
+As of June 2023, HCOB reported a CET1 ratio of 18.5% (2022: 20.5%), and its regulatory Tier 1 leverage ratio was also very strong at 9.4% (2022: 9.8%).
+The deterioration in regulatory capital ratios was primarily driven by a $\leq$ 1.5 billion special dividend paid to its shareholders in April 2023, representing a 7.8% reduction in CET1, and to a much lesser degree by the impact of a model change away from the advanced internal ratings-based approach.
+The impact of the deterioration has filtered through to our TCE ratios, converging closer towards regulatory core capital ratios as a result.
+The still persisting difference between regulatory capital ratios and TCE reflects that regulatory capital ratios do no include the half-year profit and regulatory deductions.

-The introduction of a countercyclical buffer of 0.75% of domestic risk-weighted assets (RWA) and an additional 2.0% buffer specific to RWA from domestic loans backed by residential properties from February 2023, as announced by the banking supervisory authority BaFin for German banks in January 2022, will have a limited impact on HCOB's significant distance to the regulatory minimum levels.
+The introduction of a countercyclical buffer of 0.75% of domestic risk-weighted assets (RWA) and an additional 2.0% buffer specific to RWA from domestic loans backed by residential properties from February 2023, as announced by the banking supervisory authority BaFin for German banks in January 2022, had a limited impact on HCOB's comfortable distance from the regulatory minimum levels.

-Solid distance to minimum capital requirements is further supported by declining Pillar 2 requirements (P2R) - the European Central Bank has lowered P2R from 2.75% for total capital and 1.55% for CET1 in 2021 to 1.82% and 1.02%, respectively, as of 2023, against the trend of either stable or even rising requirements for other German banks.
+This solid distance from minimum capital requirements is further supported by declining Pillar 2 requirements (P2R).
+The European Central Bank has lowered P2R from 2.75% for total capital and 1.55% for CET1 in 2021 to 1.82% and 1.02%, respectively, as of 2023.
+This is a departure from the trend of either stable or even rising requirements for other German banks.